Here is a list of our most frequently asked questions.

 How do I estimate my balance for tuition, fees and room and board?

-We have provided an estimate for tuition & fees and room & board (if you have received an On Campus letter) in the paragraph that follows the types of aid you have been awarded.
+We have provided an estimate for tuition & fees and room & board (if you have received an On Campus letter) in the paragraph that follows the types of aid you have been offered.
 Your official bill will be sent by our Bursar.

 How will I find a job on campus?